Meet The 13-Year-Old CEO Who Made It Big By Helping Blind People Read

 Correspondingly, when asked what initially motivated him to build the low-cost Braille printer, Shubham stated:

-I'm always thinking up something.
+It was curiosity.
+I’m always thinking up something.
 If you think it can be done, then it can probably be done.

 At just 13 years old, Shubham is already an example for us all.
 Undoubtedly, this is only the beginning for this extraordinary young man.
 Indeed, it appears that Banerjee and Braigo Labs are destined for even bigger and better things.